 The retail propane and fuel oil industries are mature.
 We expect overall demand for propane and fuel oil to be relatively flat to moderately declining over the next several years.
 With respect to our retail propane business, it may be difficult for us to increase our aggregate number of retail propane customers except through acquisitions.
-As a result, we expect the success of our financial performance to depend, in part, upon our ability to acquire other retail propane and fuel oil distributors or other energy-related businesses and to successfully integrate them into our existing operations and to make cost saving changes.
-The competition for acquisitions is intense and we can make no assurance that we will be able to acquire other propane and fuel oil distributors or other energy-related businesses on economically acceptable terms or, if we do, that we can integrate the acquired operations effectively.
+As a result, we may engage in strategic transactions involving the acquisition of or investment in other retail propane and fuel oil distributors, other energy-related businesses or other related cross-function lines of business.
+The competition for these acquisitions is intense and we can make no assurance that we will be able to successfully acquire other businesses on economically acceptable terms or, if we do, that we can integrate the operations of acquired businesses effectively or to realize the expected benefits of such transactions within the anticipated time frame, or at all, such as cost savings, synergies, sales and growth opportunities.
+In addition, the integration of an acquired business may result in material unanticipated challenges, expenses, liabilities or competitive responses, including: